shun-li-casia/robotics_sdk_tda4vm/drivers/zed_capture/README.md

 ## Data Collection Steps

 1. Connect the ZED camera to UBS 3 port (a USB type-A to type-C adaptor is required on J7 EVM).
 Check if the camera is recognized with `ls /dev/video*`.
-In a Ubuntu PC with a built-in webcam, the stereo camera can be recognized as `/dev/video2`; while in J7 host Linux it may be recognized as `/dev/video0`.
+In a Ubuntu PC with a built-in webcam, the stereo camera can be recognized as `/dev/video2`.

 2. If necessary, update `launch/zed_capture.launch` to change video device, camera mode, frame rate, and etc.